 - $800.00* (IAQA members save $125) Become an IAQA Member

 *Price does not include independent, third party Certification Testing Fee.
 Visit www.acac.org for certification information.
 Certification of technician/workers is generally not necessary.
 The Certificate of Completion is normally all that is needed.
 For more information on microbial certifications contact us or check out the IAQTI Guide to Certification.

 Day One Description

-Day one is designed to meet our client’s needs for a course that helps meet them meet minimum regulatory requirements, documents coverage of current standards and safe work practices plus it has been reviewed and approved by the IAQA and several sates.
+Day one is designed to meet our client’s needs for a course that helps meet them meet minimum regulatory requirements, documents coverage of current standards and safe work practices.
 The first day of the Microbial Supervisor course is identical to day one of the Mold Worker course as both need a good understanding of the background information, health effects, equipment, engineering controls, personal protective equipment and key concepts important to any microbial remediation project.

 Day One Topics